ofTheo/ofxKinect/README.md

 ### Mac (Xcode):

-Rename the project in Xcode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename (Xcode3) / Slow double click the project name and rename (Xcode4)
+Rename the project in Xcode (do not rename the .xcodeproj file in Finder!): Slow double click the project name and rename (Xcode4)

 ### Codeblocks (Win & Linux):